medengessia/design_object_competition/README.md

 -Interface Segregation Principle : Not yet used

--Dependency Inversion Principle : We use as much as possible mother classes when we use a class only depending on its type.
+-Dependency Inversion Principle : We used as much as possible mother classes when we use a class only depending on its type.

 In order to use what has already been done by others, we have tried to use design Patterns.
 For example, we have used Behavioral Patterns with Strategy.